 - Susan Cain, author of Quiet

-Another strategy I learned was from professor Dr. Doug Duncan at the University of Colorado.
-Every class, Dr. Duncan handed out a single sticky note to a student who contributed to the discussion.
-He would give a sticky note for any type of contribution — whether a question, an answer, or comment — and he would not give more than one sticky note to a student at a time, even if they'd spoken up more than once that class.
+I learned a similar strategy from professor Dr. Doug Duncan at the University of Colorado.
+Every class, Dr. Duncan handed out a single sticky note to students who contributed to the discussion.
+He would give a sticky note for any type of contribution — whether a question, an answer, or a comment — and he would not give more than one sticky note to students during the lecture, even if they'd spoken up more than once that class.

 3. Embrace Competition, Not Comparison

-Comparison among peers can significantly lower self esteem and hurt a student's willingness or enthusiasm to perform at their best.
-That can easily happen in the classroom if students are only ever compared to one another based on grades, rather than recognition for other achievements or merits.
+Comparison among peers can vastly lower self esteem and hurt a student's willingness or enthusiasm to perform at their best.
+This can easily happen in an environment where students are only ever compared to one another based on grades, rather than recognition for other achievements or merits.

-A strategy to reduce the implications of comparison is to bring to each lesson an opportunity for healthy competition among students that does not impact their grade but can positively impact the self-esteem of a lesser-performing student.
-Creatively incentivizing students to reach a personal milestone or achievement, without implicating their grade, is a great way to achieve this.
+A strategy to reduce the implications of comparison is to bring to each lesson an opportunity for healthy competition among students that does not impact their grade, but could positively impact the self-esteem of a lesser-performing student.
+Creative incentives can help students reach a personal milestone or achievement and foster enthusiasm and motivation toward their coursework.

 4. Encourage Failure

 Promoting positive competition can also give way to a healthier classroom ecosystem of failure.
-Education is meant to arm students for a real world that exists beyond their studies; but today's students are much less prepared to face this type of failure if everything they do is worth a grade.
+Education is meant to arm students for a real world that exists beyond their studies; but students are much less prepared to face this type of failure if everything they do is worth credit.

-Failure is healthy; some of the greatest success stories have risen from experiences in which significant failure occurred or obstacles were faced.
+Failure is healthy — some of the greatest success stories have risen from experiences in which hard failure occurred or serious obstacles were faced.
 Students who believe that the best way through their academic career is to achieve the highest grade point average are missing out on the essential learning opportunity that failure provides.